TaylorVellios/Election_Analysis/README.md

 ![election0](https://user-images.githubusercontent.com/14188580/111091616-83585d80-8501-11eb-9660-d6d969ad7832.PNG)

 ## Election-Audit Summary
 What makes this python script so versatile is its data collection system - by using lists and dictionaries we can theoretically output up to as many Candidates and Counties as these python objects allow: all without having to declare any of them manually!
 Another main advantage is processing speed.
-Opening and manipulating the .csv file in Excel can be a burden on many machines when there are nearly 370,000 rows of data to process.
-With only minor modifications, (changing iteration index numbers in the csv.reader() object), this script can be used reliably with any .csv containing voter data.
+Opening and manipulating the .csv file in Excel can be a burden on many machines when there are nearly 370,000 rows of data to process.<br>
+With only minor modifications, (changing iteration index numbers in the csv.reader() object), this script can be used reliably with any .csv containing voter data.<br>
+To use on a different scale, County data could be relabeled by "State" or  any other divisional metric for election data either big or small.